 Dromoland Castle, Clare, Ireland

 Hotels are more than buildings; they are live venues that change with the seasons.
 The spectacular gardens of the Dromoland Castle Hotel are a testament to Irish nature, and balance cultivation and wilderness perfectly.
-Michelle Chaplow and the Hotel Essence team photographed the hotel in the Autumn, and Michelle fell in love with the ancient walled gardens, ponds and kaleidoscope of Autumnal hues.
+Michelle Chaplow and the Hotel Essence team photographed Dromoland Castle in the Autumn, and Michelle was mesmerised by the ancient walled gardens, ponds and kaleidoscope of Autumnal hues.
 In her detailed blog post, she described how she “saw a whole host of scenes perfect for visual story-telling.”

 On the grounds of the Dromoland estate, these beautiful 280-year-old gardens are managed by Head Gardener Dorothea Madden.
 Dorothea has lovingly maintained the gardens for over 30 years and is responsible for escorting guests around them, including rose-loving former First Lady Laura Bush.
 The gardens were originally designed in an Italian Renaissance style in the eighteenth century, as seen in the pictured long rectangular water pool and surrounding details.

 Hotel Essence’s food photography captures an eye-catching selection of savoury and sweet treats in the high tea offered by the hotel.
 From the golf course, there are spectacular views through the woods across the lake to the castle, showing the vastness of the landscape and the distant building’s impressive architecture.
-The image portfolio also shows the sharp service with a smile by proud hospitality professionals, who greet guests when they arrive for their stay.
+The image portfolio in true hospitality photography style depicts their five star, service with a smile by proud hospitality professionals and many of the emblematic details that capture the history and essence of the hotel.

 The hotel experience